-As has already been noted, Bulgaria's (and Romania's) entry into the EU created an important precedent where membership was granted under strict safeguard clauses and the possibilities of sanctions if conditions were not met.
-For example, within the JHA chapter and due to the continuing reform of the judiciary, Bulgaria's court rulings could not be applied in other member states, which has an evidently negative impact on creating a common area of justice.
+As has already been noted, Bulgaria's (and Romania's) entry into the EU created an important and largely unwelcome precedent.
+For the first time membership was granted under strict safeguard clauses and the possibilities of sanctions if conditions were not met.
+For example, within the problematic JHA chapter and due to the slow reform of the judiciary, Bulgaria's court rulings cannot be applied in other member states and this has an evidently negative impact on creating a common area of justice.
 Important restrictions were imposed on freedom of labour movement by even more member states than in 2004.
-The Commission was charged with monitoring progress and reporting on whether Bulgaria makes steps towards heeding of what now became 'post-accession' criteria.
-The government was given breathing space of half a year before progress would be formally assessed and decision taken on the imposition or not of sanctions.
+The Commission was charged with monitoring progress and reporting on whether Bulgaria makes steps towards heeding of what now became 'post-accession criteria for fully-fledged membership'.
+The government has been given some breathing space of half a year before progress would be formally assessed and decision taken on the imposition or not of sanctions.

 The nominated Bulgarian representatives in the common institutions were confirmed by a Council decision in January 2007 as well as Bulgaria's voting rights in the Council itself and the new requirements for a qualified majority.
 The European Parliament acquired 18 Bulgarian MEPs who were distributed across its political groups.
 The one representative of the far-right movement 'ATAKA' enabled the formation of a new political group within the EP itself - Identity, Sovereignty, Tradition.
-Following the election of a new President and the reshuffling of the committees, and because of its far-right ideology, other MEPs moved to isolate the new group from acquiring any chair posts, which is a trend similar to the one observable within the Bulgarian Parliament with respect to 'ATAKA'.
-Within the Commission, Kuneva was given the portfolio of consumer protection and already in February released a green paper highlighting online commerce as an area in which complex rules are holding back businesses and disadvantaging consumers.
-She set herself a difficult agenda to increase the cross-border retail market and to provide better information for consumers through appropriate legislative measures.6
+Following the election of a new President and the reshuffling of the committees, and because of its far-right ideology, other MEPs moved to isolate the new group from acquiring any chair posts, which is a trend similar to the one observable within the Bulgarian Parliament with respect to 'ATAKA'.TPPT Within the Commission, Kuneva was given the portfolio of consumer protection and already in February released a green paper Thighlighting online commerce as an area in which complex rules are holding back businesses and disadvantaging consumers.
+She set herself a difficult agenda to increase the cross-border retail market and to provide better information for consumers through appropriate legislative measures.TTPPTT